LF2001/Kaggle_titanic_R/README.md

 Here I explore the Titanic dataset using the caret package in R.

-There are three parts to my analysis:
+There are four parts to my analysis:
 (1) Missing value imputation
 (2) Feature engineering
 (3) Basic data exploration